tdiesler/nessus-cardano/README.md

 There is currently no P2P module activated in cardano-1.24.2.
 Your node may call out to well known relay nodes, but you may never have incoming connections.
-According to [this](https://github.com/cardano-community/guild-operators/blob/alpha/docs/Scripts/topologyupdater.md) it is necessary to update your topology every hour - the node does not do this on its own.
+According to [this](https://github.com/cardano-community/guild-operators/blob/alpha/docs/Scripts/topologyupdater.md) it is necessary to update your topology every hour.
+At the time of writing, cardano-node doesn't do this on its own.

 This functionality has been built into nessus/cardano as well.
 On startup, you should see a log similar to this ...